apache/mxnet/docs/tutorials/sparse/train.md

 pip install jupyter requests
 ```

 - Basic knowledge of Symbol in MXNet.
-See the detailed tutorial for Symbol in [Symbol - Neural network graphs and auto-differentiation](https://mxnet.incubator.apache.org/tutorials/basic/symbol.html).
+See the detailed tutorial for Symbol in [Symbol - Neural Network Graphs and Auto-differentiation](https://mxnet.incubator.apache.org/tutorials/basic/symbol.html).

 - Basic knowledge of CSRNDArray in MXNet.
 See the detailed tutorial for CSRNDArray in [CSRNDArray - NDArray in Compressed Sparse Row Storage Format](https://mxnet.incubator.apache.org/versions/master/tutorials/sparse/csr.html).